 “We need partners that can bridge the knowledge gap between the customers’ needs and the capabilities of RamBase,” says Odd Magne Vea, CSO at Hatteland.
 “The result from mapping needs against functionality is not to propose a customisation project, but to show how the customer can fit the software.
 If the match is good, we can engage.
 If not, we’ll walk away.
 Such a match can only be done effectively when the partner has solid domain expertise as well as a thorough understanding of RamBase.”

 The ERP industry has undergone significant changes over these last few years, and RamBase believes that they are at the forefront of the trend.
-Customers are moving onto their 3rd or 4th generation of ERP system, and they have learned some lessons along the way.
-The first lesson they learned is to stay clear of customisations.
-They are expensive to develop, risky to implement and constitutes handcuffs that prevent them from enjoying advances in the IT-technology.
-The second lesson learned is not to rely on a single source for all the IT-applications the company needs.
-The best-of-breed movement has been fuelled by the wish to remain open for new and better applications.
-The third lesson learned is that while the software is a critical resource, IT-operations is not a core competency you need in-house.
+Customers are moving onto their 3rd or 4th generation of ERP systems, and they have learned some lessons along the way.
+The first lesson they learned is to stay clear of customizations.
+They are expensive to develop, risky to implement and constitute handcuffs that prevent them from enjoying advances in the IT-technology.
+The second lesson learned is not to rely on a single source for all the IT applications the company needs.
+The best-of-breed movement has been fuelled by the wish to remain open to new and better applications.
+The third lesson learned is that while the software is a critical resource, IT operations is not a core competency you need in-house.
 The cloud-based SaaS format is a perfect fit for the mid-market.

-The big difference became apparent when Odd asked me if I wanted to join him, Stig and Karl Inge Stensland (COO at RamBase) for a hike in the neighbouring mountains.
-I had brought some hiking gear, and at 15:30 we set off for the peak of the Kjort Mountain, 606 metres above sea level.
+The big difference became apparent when Odd asked me if I wanted to join him, Stig and Karl Inge Stensland (COO at RamBase) for a hike in the neighboring mountains.
+I had brought some hiking gear, and at 15:30 we set off for the peak of the Kjort Mountain, 606 meters above sea level.
 Ten minutes in Stig’s Range Rover took us to a small farm from where the trail to the peak starts.
-At 17:25, we reached the summit and could enjoy the breath-taking views of Åmsosen and surroundings.
-We could see to the North Sea.
+At 17:25, we reached the summit and could enjoy the breathtaking views of Åmsosen and its surroundings.
+We could see the North Sea.